GULibrarySandbox/intro-text-mining-analysis-old/content/6-analyse.md

 {% capture text %}
-in this activity try the plug and play tools listed. look at the results, look for the opportunity and the limitations of each tool.{% endcapture %} {% include card.md header="Activity" text=text %}
+in this activity try the plug and play tools listed. look at the results, look for the opportunity for use to the analysis and the limitations of each tool.{% endcapture %} {% include card.md header="Activity" text=text %}

 ## code